There are a lot of misconceptions about supplements.

 Take for example vitamin B12.
 The recommended dietary allowance is around 2.4 mcg in many countries.
 But that’s in fact the “minimum” amount you need to not become sick after a few months or years, getting serious complications, like anemia, fatigue or cognitive problems.
 This doesn’t mean this is the optimal amount for a long, healthy life.

-For example, we see in studies that you need at least 20 mcg of vitamin B12 to optimally protect the DNA against DNA strand breaks – more than 8x greater than the recommendation!
+For example, we see in studies that you need at least 20 mcg of vitamin B12 to optimally protect the DNA against DNA strand breaks – more than 8 times greater than the recommendation!

 Also, many people do not take up vitamin B12 well, especially as we get older.
 For example, atrophic gastritis affects at least 10 to 30 percent of people older than 60, leading to malabsorption of vitamin B12.
 So, they would need far more vitamin B12 than advised by governments.